learningequality/kolibri-docs/docs/learn.rst

 .. note::
   Options for viewing PDF files will depend on the browser and operating system you are using to view Kolibri.

-* Use the |fullscreen| button in the upper right corner to open the ebook in fullscreen view.
+* Use the |fullscreen| (fullscreen) button in the upper right corner to open the ebook in fullscreen view.
 * With the :guilabel:`+` and :guilabel:`-` buttons you can zoom the document in and out.
-* Use the :guilabel:`Esc` key to close the fullscreen view and return.
+* Use the :guilabel:`Esc` key or the |fullscreen_exit| (fullscreen exit) button to close the fullscreen view and return.
 * Use the :guilabel:`DOWNLOAD RESOURCE` button below the PDF viewer to download the PDF file to your computer.

 	.. figure:: img/pdf.png